Bell Mountain AVA: Terroir

-Topography, climate and soil
+Topography, Climate and Soil

 To the north and northeast, the AVA is distinguished by the steepness of the mountain slopes outside the boundaries of the area.
 The topography is shaped and influenced by the tributaries of the Colorado River, with the Llano and Pedernales Rivers playing a crucial role.
 The landscape is heavily dictated by the rivers and collection of tributaries, determining how water flows through the region.
 These elements actively mold the environment by modifying soil composition and the various microclimates.

 Further, soil conditions outside the area preclude viticulture on those other slopes of Bell Mountain.
 The petition states: "The granite protrudes through the ground surface profusely on the Peak's northern slope, therefore making tillage impossible.
 For this reason, only the slopes to the south and southwest are included in the boundary of the proposed Viticultural area."
 In other directions, the viticultural area is distinguished by soil types and by the topographical limits of the slopes of Bell Mountain.
-With respect to soil, the petition states as follows:

-The soils within the boundaries of the proposed Viticultural Area are identified on the map as "PP-Pedernales-Pontotoc Association".
+With respect to soil, the petition states as follows: The soils within the boundaries of the proposed Viticultural Area are identified on the map as "PP-Pedernales-Pontotoc Association".
 The description reads "non-calcareous, sandy, loam soils, with light sandy clay subsoil, Udic Palenstalfs; Typic Rhodustaifs".
 These soils are unique in the general area referred to as the "Hill Country" or the Edwards Plateau in that they are slightly acid, whereas most of the soils are calcareous, or lime-bearing.
 In support of this statement, the petitioner submitted a copy of a soil-map from the book, Eastern Hill Country Resource Conservation & Development Project, published by the U.S. Department of Agriculture (USDA) in 1968.
-The map iilustrates that the viticultural area boundaries correspond approximately to the limits of the area with soils of the Pedernales-Pontotoc Association.
+The map illustrates that the viticultural area boundaries correspond approximately to the limits of the area with soils of the Pedernales-Pontotoc Association.
 This is the only occurrence of these soils shown anywhere on that map and described as "underlaid with sandstone, and below the sandstone is granite."
 In addition, the petition states that "The area is drier than the Pedernales valley to its south and the Llano valley to its north.
 It is also cooler due to its elevation, and constant breezes."
+The USDA plant hardiness zone is 8b.